Skip to main content

 Environment Custom Fields

 Environment Custom Fields are used to link Jira Issues and Service Management Requests with Golive Environments.
+In this article, you’ll learn how to use them.

 Why Environment Custom Fields?